Montana-Media-Arts/120_CreativeCoding1-Fall2020/index.markdown

 ---

-This is the website for the in person section of Creative Coding 1 offered by [The School of Media Arts, University of Montana](http://www.umt.edu/mediaarts/).
+This supplemental website accompanies the in-person section of Creative Coding 1 offered by [The School of Media Arts, University of Montana](http://www.umt.edu/mediaarts/).

-This course is designed to teach you code so that it can become a tool for your art and creativity.
+This course teaches you the foundations of writing code, so it becomes a tool for your art and creativity.
 Utilizing multiple visual languages along with [p5.js](https://p5js.org), this course teaches concepts from computer science and programming.
 These will occur through visual and audio sketches that run in web browsers.

 The [**syllabus**]({{ site.baseurl }}/syllabus/ ) contains more information about the course, as well as student expectations.